muhammadarbazhere/Git-Demo/README.md

   make a new respository on github  like  arbaz-new                       <br/>
   now make a folder of any name on your local machine then                              <br/>

-     git init  (to initialize git in the folder)
+     git status (as we make new folder so we will initialize git first by git init) git init  (to initialize git in the folder)
      git remote add origin <-link of arbaz-new respository->        (to add code to the repo we made on github.com/...) then same as above in cloning